 We also ask how to deal with the cooperation on level of the researchers – how to develop a common understanding of provenance research?
 How to develop a base on that we can work on an eye to eye level?
 How to deal with emotions?
 Next to these challenges we also want to discuss what potential lies in cooperation between European museums and societies of origin: How and what can we learn about the objects?
 How can we bring a new meaning to the objects?
 What can we learn about the future dealing with the objects?
 And how can we establish new long-term cooperations for the future – even besides the provenance research?

 To begin with, we established networks with diverse Cameroonian stakeholders: contemporary artists, academics, museum experts, Cameroonian kings, representatives of civil society initiatives and art galleries on both sites.
-This lead to questions about the condition and constitution of the partnership: Where does it begin and what expectations arise?
+This led to questions about the condition and constitution of the partnership: Where does it begin and what expectations arise?
 How should equal partnerships be built?
 Who chooses whom and why?
 In what way do unequal power relations influence the collaboration and the research?

 Furthermore, with regards to self-reflection within our research, we need to examine the role that we take as German researchers towards Cameroonian stakeholders of different socio-cultural backgrounds.
-How can we overcome postcolonial structures?
+How can we overcome postcolonial power structures?
 Or are we, in our efforts, actually reproducing them?

 In 2019, experts from Namibia and from the Ethnologisches Museum Berlin conducted in-depth research into the Namibian collections held there.
 The aim was to better understand where the objects came from, how they were collected and what should happen with them in the future.
 While the German partners primarily sought to address the colonial entanglements of the collections, the Namibian scholars and artists entered the project with a keen interest to explore possible futures of the objects beyond narratives of colonisation.
 Moreover, all researchers involved brought to bear different ways of engaging with the past and of creating knowledge.
 How should we bring these different epistemic regimes into dialogue?
 In order to facilitate transcultural translations, sensitivity for differing historical experiences and for the emotional toll of working with collections from colonial contexts and, in particular, from contexts of genocide were key.
 Besides, it became crucial to address the epistemic violence of the archive.
 Colonial ways of categorising people and objects not only occluded and distorted historical Namibian modes of self-identification and ways of life.
 They also obstructed the identification of objects with people in Namibia’s postcolony today.
 Consequently, the German-Namibian team devised ways in which to challenge the colonial archive while still trying to obtain useful information for provenance research.
 The intermediary results of this ongoing debate will be presented in a small exhibition at the Humboldt Forum.
 In the end, the collaborative research and the transcultural translations that it necessitated not only challenged narratives about German-Namibian pasts.
 They also engendered new ways of narrating transcultural presents and envision possible futures.
 This paper discusses the strategies that the team developed to challenge the colonial archive, to introduce alternative narratives about colonial pasts and postcolonial presents and to envision decolonial futures.